RayNjoroge/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task - 23 Command that finds all empty files and directories in the current directory and all sub-directories.
 Task - 24 Script that lists all the files with a .gif extension in the current directory and all its sub-directories.
-Task - 25 Script that decodes acrostics that use the first letter of each line.'\n'
+Task - 25 Script that decodes acrostics that use the first letter of each line.'\n' Task - 26 Script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.'\n'